 ● Consider the mic location

-Before deciding where to place your sound system with mic, it is essential to determine where you will use it.
-Does the venue have a stage.
+Before deciding where to place your sound system with a mic, it is essential to determine where you will use it.
+Does the venue have a stage?
 The mic location will also determine the best position of the mixer and speaker.

 ● Consider the mixer location

 Do you have a sound system with a mic, and are you considering the best way to set up the equipment?
 It may be appropriate to first decide on the best position to locate the mixer.
 There are two possible places you can site the sound system with mic’s audio mixers.
 The first place you may want to consider placing the mixer is between the speakers and the microphone.

 Placing your sound system with a mic’s audio mixer in this location requires less cable length.
 Secondly, you may consider placing the mixer in a place out of sight, maybe at the back of the room or stage.
 The reason for doing this is to keep the complex equipment away from the stage and out of sight.
 It makes the place look neater, and it also requires less cable to do this.

 What is the best way to set up a sound system?